mayankkh1/kubernetesdocument/README.md

 #### Step 8: Now we have to make deployment files for application and database:

-- Create the application file for deployment as like below:
+- Create the application file for deployment as like below with the name nodeapp.yaml:

   ```
   apiVersion: apps/v1